oneapi-src/oneDNN/tests/benchdnn/README.md

             for GPU testing to reduce testing time.
 Default is `true`.
  - `--skip-impl="str1[:str2]..."` -- skip a specific implementation
             (see dnnl_query_impl_info_str), default `""`.
- - `--allow-unimpl=true|false` -- do not treat unimplemented configuration
-            as an error.
-Default is `false`.
  - `--canonical=true|false` -- If `true`, print all problem and descriptor settings with default values.
 Default is `false`.
  - `--mem-check=true|false` -- When `true` (the default) a driver checks if